DEATH PENALTY ISSUES

 The cost of the death penalty is extraordinary.
 California has spent more than $4 billion administering the death penalty since 1978, or more than $300 million per person for each of the 13 people who have been executed since the death penalty was reinstated.
 Conversely, it costs approximately $200,000 to $300,000 to convict and sentence an individual to life without the possibility of parole.
 If those sentenced to death received life sentences instead, we accomplish the same deterrent effect of the death penalty: criminals remain off the streets for the rest of their lives.
 The money saved could be spent on improving the criminal justice system such as increasing public safety or providing resources to help prevent wrongful convictions.

-Is the death penalty effective?
+Is it effective?
 The answer is no. It does not deter crime, and it is extremely expensive to administer.
 Ultimately, while most of the people who are incarcerated – on death row or otherwise – are guilty, we know there are innocent people in prison.
 It is not worth the risk of executing an innocent person.